As a freelance web designer, it’s easy to go from feast to famine.

 38. Krop

-Krop is a job board for people with a creative bend.
-BUT, it’s also a portfolio builder.
+Krop USED TO BE a job board for people with a creative bend.
+BUT, now it’s just a portfolio builder.

-You can add your portfolio for the chance to get found by a potential client or employer.
-You can also build a portfolio site with their builder.
+You used to be able to add your portfolio for the chance to get found by a potential client or employer.
+Now you can just build a portfolio site with their builder.

 39. MeFi